 Medical Editor: John P. Cunha, DO, FACOEP

-Qutenza (capsaicin) 8% Patch is a manmade version of a naturally occurring compound found in chili peppers used to manage neuropathic pain associated with postherpetic neuralgia.
-Common side effects include pain or redness at the application site, and increased blood pressure.
+Qutenza (capsaicin) 8% Patch is a manmade version of a naturally occurring compound found in chili peppers used to manage neuropathic pain associated with postherpetic neuralgia (nerve pain following an outbreak of shingles).

 Our Qutenza (capsaicin) 8% Patch Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.